The Bernhardt Lab @ Duke University

 Dr. Richard Marinos, PhD 2018, Assistant Professor, Department of Geology, University at Buffalo, NY

-Dr. Matt Ross, PhD 2017, Assistant Professor, Natural Resource Ecology Laboratory, Colorado State University
+Dr. Matt Ross, PhD 2017, Associate Professor, Natural Resource Ecology Laboratory, Colorado State University

 Dr. Raven Bier, PhD 2016, Assistant Research Scientist, Savannah River Ecology Research Laboratory, Aiken, SC.